William Hockey: Biography

 A few months later, Plaid raised a $425 million Series D funding round, boosting its valuation to $13.4 billion.
 While Hockey has stepped down in his day-to-day role at Plaid, he remains on the board of directors.

-In April 2022, Hockey and his wife Annie Hockey co-founded Column, the only nationally chartered bank built to enable developers and builders to create new financial products.
+In April 2022, Hockey started Column N.A., the first nationally chartered bank built to enable developers and builders to create new financial products.